-R. Mark McCareins is a Clinical Professor of Business Law in the Strategy Department where he teaches courses on Antitrust and Business Law.
+R. Mark McCareins is a Clinical Professor of Business Law in the Strategy Department where he teaches courses on Antitrust and Competition, Business Law and Non-Profit Governance and Organization.
 Mark is also Co-Director of the JD/MBA program at Kellogg.
 Mark received a Student Impact Award for his teaching of Business Law in the fall quarter of 2016.

 Mark has authored or edited approximately forty articles or books on antitrust, competition and intellectual property matters.
 He served in many leadership positions in the antitrust section of the American Bar Association.
 He curently is an ex officio member of the antitrust Section Council of the Illinois State Bar Association, having formerly served as Chair of that Section.
 In addition, Mark is the outgoing Chair of the Antitrust Committee of the Chicago Bar Association, where he regularly moderated panels on such topics as the corporate criminal leniency program and the use of experts in antitrust cases.
 He received a Service Award from the Chicago Bar Association in June, 2017 for his role as chair of the Antitrust Law committee.
 Mark is also a fellow of the American Bar Foundation.